bottiger1/Cubemaker/README.md

 ## Credits

 The program was written by Bottiger @ skial.com.
 Thanks to Berke for discovering the method.
 Thanks to VTFLib for creating the library.

+## Licenses

+The cubemaker program is licensed as BSD.
+VTFLib is LGPL.
+VTFCmd and VTFEdit are GPL.

+The cubemaker program does not rely on VTFCmd or VTFEdit, they are just included in the repository as they are bundled with VTFLib.